 Cornell University participates in the Direct Loan (DL) program.
 The lender is the U.S. Department of Education rather than a bank or other financial institutions.

 Federal Direct Unsubsidized loan limit is $20,500 per academic year.
 Interest will begin to accrue once the loan is disbursed.
 No additional loan application is necessary.
 Cornell University uses an online Master Promissory Note (MPN) and our office will notify you once available for your signature.
 The standard repayment term is 10 years and can be extended up to 30 years based on the amount borrowed.
-Repayment is deferred until six months after graduation (or cease at least half-time enrollment). and carries a fixed rate of 6.8%.
+Repayment is deferred until six months after graduation (or cease at least half-time enrollment).
+Academic year 2013-14 Fixed Interest Rate 5.41%

 Federal Direct Grad PLUS loan program can be made to graduate or professional students who need to borrow more than the maximum unsubsidized loan amount to meet educational cost.
 In addition to the FAFSA, this program requires a separate application and approval is based upon a review of your credit history - an applicant must have no adverse credit.
-There is a 4% loan fee on the amount borrowed and the rate on the Grad PLUS is a 7.9 percent fixed interest rate.
+There is a 4% loan fee on the amount borrowed; academic year 2013-14 Fixed Interest Rate 6.41%.
 Interest will begin to accrue once the loan is disbursed.
 Repayment begins 60 days after the last disbursement, however, a student enrolled at least half-time is eligible for in-school deferment.
 Standard repayment term is ten years; can be extended up to 25 years based on amount borrowed.
 A separate application is required and final approval will be based upon a review of your credit history by the Department of Education.
 Our office will provide you with the application instructions once you have completed a FAFSA.